bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 - [Alternative t.co unshorten approach by Ed Summers](https://inkdroid.org/2022/11/20/t-dot-co/)

 - [twitter-archive-unshorten tool](https://github.com/docnow/twitter-archive-unshorten)

+## Revision history

+- 21 November 2022: updated info about Twitter's notification when the archive download is ready.

 [^1]: The large "Export fedifinder_accounts.csv" link will give you a file that only includes Fediverse accounts.
 This can be useful for automating your follows on Mastodon, but if you want detailed information on *all* Twitter accounts you (also) need to use the small link!